ronpastore/probable-goggles/README.md

 ## Generating embeddings
 NOTE: Sample book is small enough to fit in git, CSV and PDF are already there, only do this if you want to change contents
 - ```rake generate_embeddings```

-# Dev notes

-## Arch considerations
-- Minimized effort to get a working version.
-- Uses webpack and a separate React client, hosted out of the same repository and deployed to Vercel(front) and Heroku(back).
-Favored more popoular setups to reduce time and risk of unknowns.
-I'm also not up to speed w/ Rails 7 import maps, and there doesn't seem like an idiomatic way to work with JSX yet.
-- React+Typescript app with create-react-app
-- SimpleCSS

-## Lessons learned
-- It would have been easier, albeit less fun, to set up upper-env/deployments earlier in the process, I lost some time backing out of decisions around app structure, db, etc..
-- Using embeddings to compose prompts is incredible, makes me want write a lot more.

-## Caveats, cleanups, etc..
-- I'd typically add tests or write them as i code but had to balance time spent, same for other productionizing, logs, etc..
-- The Rake task to generate embeddings loads everything into memory, it should instead write CSV rows as it parses PDF pages, it might fail on a larger book.
-- Mobile layout could use some work to keep things working with fold.